carlitoswhey29/DependencyInjectionDemo/README.md

 # DependencyInjectionDemo
-C# WPF Demo Application that utilizes Late Binding for Dependency Injection.
+C# WPF Application that utilizes Late Binding for a demonstration of Dependency Injection.

+## Web Services
+Utilizes the MVC Pattern, withouth the View since it only calls the GET action on the API.

+## Readers
+- XMLReader
+- ServiceReader
+- SQLReader
+- CSVReader

+ *Credit to Jeremy Clark from PluralSight*